Resources

 Mobile wallet payments

 Using NFC technology, mobile devices are used as a secure virtual wallet to store customer data.
-This data includes card payment information, discount codes, gift cards, receipts, and more.
+This data includes card payment information, discount codes, best offers, gift cards, receipts, and more.

 SMS payments